michaelssavage/plantbassd/posts/takeovers/5_Roo-Honeychild.md

 ---
-title: "Roo Honeychild"
+title: "Plant Bass’d Takeover 005: @roohoneychild"
 date: "February 22, 2021"
 pic: "/images/takeovers/5_Roo-Honeychild.jpg"
 artistPage: "https://www.instagram.com/roohoneychild/"
 postLink: "https://www.instagram.com/p/CLnAmJvncHQ/"
 ---

-Plant Bass’d Takeover 005: @roohoneychild

-Roo Honeychild is a DJ, producer and party thrower based between Dublin and Glasgow and she is a founding member of arts and party collective @clubcomfort\_\_\_.
+### Roo Honeychild is a DJ, producer and party thrower based between Dublin and Glasgow and she is a founding member of arts and party collective @clubcomfort\_\_\_.

 2019 was a busy year for Roo with performances across Ireland, the UK and Europe, at festivals like @alltogethernow.ie and @openearfest, as well as regular stops at @thesoundhousedublin.